hbiede/AoC-2019/README.md

 ## Scripting From [Ullaakut](https://github.com/Ullaakut/aoc19)
 #### Makefile Automation
-* Automatically downloads the challenge and input for the day (e.g.: make download DAY=03)
+* Automatically downloads the challenge and input for the day (e.g.: `make download DAY=03``)
-  * In order to use this target, you need to specify your session cookie from adventofcode.com in AOC_COOKIE.
+  * In order to use this target, you need to specify your session cookie from adventofcode.com in cookies.txt through the usage of `make cookie SESSION={Insert your session cookie here}`.
   * Parses the challenge into a markdown file (adds Markdown style headers and code blocks).
-  * This part still needs a bit of work, as multiline code blocks are not supported yet, and formatting (bold, italics etc.) is lost.
+  * Per Ullaakut, this part still needs a bit of work, as multiline code blocks are not supported yet, and formatting (bold, italics etc.) is lost.